Our Privacy Statement

 Access to personal information

-We try to be as open as it can be in terms of giving people access to their personal information.
+We try to be as open as we can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
 If we do hold information about you we will:

 give you a description of it;